 Why Island Peak?

-Island Peak is perhaps the best (and only) opportunity for advanced beginner/intermediate climbers to take on challenging glacier climb above 20,000 in the heart of the Everest Himalayas.
-One also gets to walk the famed Trek to Everest Base Camp, en route to Island Peak.
+Island Peak is perhaps the best (and only) opportunity for advanced beginner/intermediate climbers to take on a challenging glacier climb above 20,000 in the heart of the Everest Himalayas.
+En route, participants also get to walk the famed Trek to Everest Base Camp.

 It is no surprise that Himalayan peaks have drawn adventurers, climbers and cultural enthusiasts for nearly 200 years.
 The stark and rugged terrain, so entwined with the culture of local Sherpa people, offers such powerful experiences that Himalayan travel stands in a class by itself.
-While many think of travel to the Himalayas as only high altitude climbing or trekking, this is somewhat of a misconception as many beautiful ascents can be made with limited climbing experience.
-This expedition offers both climbers and trekkers an exciting opportunity to enter the world of the mighty Himalayas.
+While many think of travel to the Himalayas as only high-altitude climbing or trekking, this expedition offers climbers and trekkers an exciting opportunity to enter the world of the mighty Himalayas.
 See details of the trek.

-In order to acclimatize prior to climbing Island Peak (20,305ft/6,189m), we offer a trek through the Himalayan Khumbu.
-This expedition offers wonderful trekking through the glorious Khumbu region and any fit enthusiast is welcome to join the team.
-All team members will have the opportunity (weather permitting) to summit Kala Pattar (18,187ft/5,545m), a wonderful location to view and photograph Mt.
+In order to acclimatize prior to climbing Island Peak (20,305 ft./6,189m), we trek through the Himalayan Khumbu.
+Team members will have the opportunity (weather permitting) to summit Kala Pattar (18,187 ft./5,545m), a wonderful location to view and photograph Mt.
 Everest, then we head for a visit to Everest Base Camp.
-While climbing team members make the summit attempt of Island Peak, trekking only team members will spend 2-3 days walking in the stunning valleys around Island Peak.
+The area in and around Island Base Camp is a stunning and truly wild terrain, far from any villages.

-The trek to Island Peak also walks us through the countryside, where we partake in Nepalese and Tibetan cultures as they have existed for centuries.
+The trek to Island Peak also walks us through the countryside, where we immerse in centuries-old Nepalese and Tibetan cultures.
 The journey offers some of the most striking scenery in the Khumbu via the enchanting village of Dingboche.
 Filled with Buddhist shrines, this village of stone charms our path to the mountain.
 The summit of Island Peak stands adjacent to the South Face of Lhotse, one of the world's largest ice walls, and offers stunning views of beautiful Ama Dablam and Makalu.
-It is an excellent opportunity to participate in and fully experience a Himalayan mountain climbing expedition.
+It is an excellent opportunity to participate in and fully experience a Himalayan mountain-climbing expedition.

 Climbing Skill Level